 There are 2 different deductibles for Original Medicare Part A & Part B, however many Medicare supplement plans cover the Part A deductible.
 There only 2 plans that cover the Part B deductible (Plan F & Plan C) neither plan is available to anyone who turns 65 after 1/1/2020.

 Most MA/MAPD plans have separate deductibles; one for medical costs and one prescriptions.
-That means enrollees must meet their medical deductible before the plan pays for covered services.
+That means enrollees must meet their medical deductible before the plan pays for specific covered services.
 It also means enrollees must pay the deductible for prescriptions before the plan covers the cost of the medication.
 MA/MAPD enrollees still pay copays and coinsurance after they meet the deductible.
+Please note; each plan is different and deductible amounts are specified in a plan’s summary if benefits.

 Watch a quick YouTube video on the $2,000 drug cap